oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/domain-lifecycle/README.md

        The replica count for cluster 'cluster-1' updated to 1.
 ```

-The `stopServer.sh` script shuts down a running Managed Server by patching the  `spec.managedServers.<server-name>.serverStartPolicy` attribute of the domain resource to `NEVER`.
-For clustered servers, it also decreases the `spec.clusters.<cluster-name>.replicas` for the Managed Server's cluster by `1`.
-The script provides an option to keep the `spec.clusters.<cluster-name>.replicas` value constant for clustered servers.
+The `stopServer.sh` script shuts down a running Managed Server by patching the `spec.managedServers[<server-name>].serverStartPolicy` attribute of the domain resource to `NEVER`.
+For clustered servers, it also decreases the `spec.clusters[<cluster-name>].replicas` for the Managed Server's cluster by `1`.
+The script provides an option to keep the `spec.clusters[<cluster-name>].replicas` value constant for clustered servers.
 See the script `usage` information by using the `-h` option.

 ```
 $ stopServer.sh -d domain1 -n weblogic-domain-1 -s managed-server1